 Make sure you keep audit data when switching the accounting systems for tax or any auditing purposes.

-If you are coming from the system that allows backup file such as Sage 50, Reckon Hosted, MYOB AccountRight, MYOB Banklink, please keep it for audit purposes in a safe place.
+If you are coming from a system that allows backup files such as Sage 50, Reckon Hosted, MYOB AccountRight, or MYOB Banklink, please keep the data for auditing purposes in a safe place.

-If you are coming from a system that does not allow backup file such as Xero, MYOB Essentials, Reckon One - please export audit data reports (e.g. account transactions, tax audit reports, etc.)
+If you are coming from a system that does not allow backup files such as Xero, MYOB Essentials, or Reckon One, please export audit data reports (e.g. account transactions, tax audit reports, etc.)

 Step 3: Reconcile your accounts (MANDATORY)